Mikey6521/stratforge-challenge/README.md

 ## Future Enhancements
 - **Additional Filters**: Adding more filtering options, such as by launch date, success rate, or rocket type.
 - **Animations**: Introducing animations for better user engagement.
-- **Testing**: Implementing unit and integration tests to improve code reliability and catch edge cases.
 - **Caching**: Optimizing API responses with caching for frequently accessed data.

 ---

-This README includes all necessary information for setting up, running, and contributing to the project.
-Feel free to modify the repository URL and any other details as needed!